Roadmunk/events/README.md

 ### Testing out our changes

-Create a branch with your changes and push it to github.
-In the repo you want to test with, update the `package.json` to point to the github URL plus branch.
+Create a branch with your changes and push it to gitlab.
+In the repo you want to test with, update the `package.json` to point to the gitlab URL plus branch.
 You may also need to remove package-lock.json to pick up any additional changes.
 If you need to iterate on changes to that branch, make sure not to use git --amend, or the new commit may not find its way into your docker containers.

 ```
 {
   "dependencies": {
-    "@roadmunk/events": "git://github.com/Roadmunk/events#YOUR_BRANCH_HERE"
+    "@roadmunk/events": "git://gitlab.com/roadmunk/events#YOUR_BRANCH_HERE"
   }
 }
 ```